gcobb321/icloud3_v3_docs/docs/chapters/5_sensors.md

 ### Filter the list of available sensors

 A list of [devicename]_[sensorname] entities to select from is displayed on this screen.
-This list can be filtered to the ones you are interested in. _
+This list can be filtered to the ones you are interested in.

 1. Enter part of the sensor name in the _Filter Displayed Sensors_ field.
 2. Select **Filter Sensors**, then select **Submit**.
 Only sensors with the Filter text are displayed.

-The screen image below, _bat_ was entered to list all sensors with _bat- in the entity name (battery, battery_status).
+The screen image above, *bat* was entered as a filter to display only those sensors with *bat* in the entity name (battery, battery_status).

 ### Add Excluded Sensor

 1. Enter part of the name in the _Filter Displayed Sensors_ field, select Submit.
 2. Check the sensors to be added to the list.
-3. Select **Update List, Return to Sensor Screen**. then select **Submit**.
+3. Select **Update List, Return to Sensor Screen**, then select **Submit**.